mikekistler/aspnet-openapi-examples/README.md

 ### required

 Properties with the [required modifier] are required in the generated schema.

+Required properties in a record constructor are also required in the generated schema.

 Properties with the [Required attribute] are _not_ required in the generated schema.